Soviet Naval Aviation: Second World War

-Russian Navy Aviation managed all land, shore and vessel-based (tender seaplanes and catapult vessels) hydroplanes and aircraft, as well as flying boats.
-The air units also conducted land operations in support of the Red Army during landings and disembarkations and served in special wartime operations.
-Naval Aviation provided some air cover to Allied convoys bringing equipment to Soviet forces from North Sea to the Barents Sea and via the Pacific Ocean to the Sea of Okhotsk.
+The Soviet Naval Air Force managed all ship-based (catapult-launched from dreadnoughts and cruisers) and land-based seaplanes (including flying boats) and other naval aircraft.
+Soviet naval air units also conducted land operations in support of the Red Army during naval landings and served in special wartime operations.
+Naval Aviation provided some air cover to Allied Arctic convoys bringing Lend-Lease equipment to the Soviet Union via the Barents Sea to Northern Russia.

-In particular, Naval Aviation was deployed in defense of Odessa (June–October 1941), in operations in the Crimea and the Black Sea and carried out successful air strikes in the last stages of the conflict on the European and Pacific Fronts.
+In particular, the Soviet Naval Air Force was deployed in defense of Odessa (August–October 1941) and of Sevastopol (October 1941 – July 1942), in operations in the Azov and Black Seas and in Crimea (October 1941 – July 1942, November 1943, April–May 1944), and it carried out successful airstrikes in other battles on the Eastern Front and in a final stage of the Pacific Theater campaign of World War II.

-During the war, Naval Aviation delivered an immense blow to the enemy in terms of sunken ships and crews—two and a half times more than any other unit of the Soviet Navy.
-Seventeen naval aviation units were honored with the title of the Soviet Guards, while 241 men were awarded with the title of the Hero of the Soviet Union (including five pilots twice).
+During the war, the Soviet Naval Aviation delivered an immense blow to the enemy in terms of sunken ships and their crews—two and a half times more than any other unit of the Soviet Navy.
+Seventeen naval air units were honored with the title of the Soviet Guards, while 241 airmen were awarded with the title of the Hero of the Soviet Union (including five naval pilots twice).